giantswarm/docs/src/content/getting-started/secure-your-app/_index.md

 It works as expected.
 Now, it's time to create a policy exception.
 Depending on your platform team the policy has to be approved before it's applied to the cluster.
 In this guide, we will assume the policy is approved.

 In the platform, there is an extended API, `PolicyException`, to abstract the policy definition from the policy engine.
-If the underlaying policy engine is changed, the `PolicyException` resource will be still valid.
+If the underlying policy engine is changed, the `PolicyException` resource will be still valid.
 In our scenario, the resource looks like:

 ```yaml
 apiVersion: policy.giantswarm.io/v1alpha1